Achievable logoAchievable logo

 • The grand total represents the full sample space.

-From this table, you can compute three different types of probabilities.
+From a two-way table, you can compute three types of probabilities.

-• Joint probability measures the chance that both events occur together.
-Use one cell count divided by the grand total:
+• Joint probability - the chance that both events occur together.
+Divide one cell count by the grand total:

 P(A∩B)=NnAB.

-• Marginal probability measures the chance of a single event, ignoring the other variable.
-Use a row or column total divided by the grand total:
+• Marginal probability - the chance of a single event, ignoring the other variable.
+Divide a row or column total by the grand total:

 P(A)=NnA,P(B)=NnB.

-• Conditional probability measures the chance of one event given that another event has occurred.
-Here, the “total possible outcomes” becomes the relevant row or column total:
+• Conditional probability - the chance of one event given that another has occurred.
+The sample space shrinks to the relevant row or column total:

 P(A∣B)=nBnAB.

-The main difference is what you treat as the sample space:
+The key difference between these three is what you treat as the sample space:

-• Conditional probabilities restrict attention to outcomes that satisfy the condition.
+• Conditional probabilities restrict attention to outcomes that satisfy the given condition (row or column total as denominator).

 Day Cash Card Mobile